-SRE is different because it relies on site reliability engineers within the development team who also have an operations background to remove communication and workflow problems.
+However, SRE differs from DevOps because it relies on site reliability engineers within the development team who also have an operations background to remove communication and workflow problems.

-The site reliability engineer role itself combines the skillset of dev teams and operations teams by requiring an overlap in responsibilities.
+The site reliability engineer role itself combines the skills of development teams and operations teams by requiring an overlap in responsibilities.

-SRE can help DevOps teams whose developers are overwhelmed by operations tasks and need someone with more specialized ops skills.
+SRE can help DevOps teams whose developers are overwhelmed by operations tasks and need someone with more specialized operations skills.

-In terms of code and new features, DevOps focuses on moving through the development pipeline efficiently, while SRE is focused on balancing site reliability with creating new features.
+When coding and building new features, DevOps focuses on moving through the development pipeline efficiently, while SRE focuses on balancing site reliability with creating new features.

-Modern application platforms based on container technology, Kubernetes and microservices are critical to DevOps practices, helping deliver secure and innovative software services.
+Here, modern application platforms based on container technology, Kubernetes and microservices are critical to DevOps practices, helping deliver security and innovative software services.

 And Kubernetes is the modern way to automate Linux container operations.
-Kubernetes helps you easily and efficiently manage clusters running Linux containers across public, private, or hybrid clouds.
+Kubernetes helps teams more efficiently manage clusters running Linux containers across public, private, or hybrid clouds.